Skip to Content

 Year of AKC acceptance: 2020

-I must say I was a little bit surprised to see the Dogo Argentino among the newcomers.
-The breed dates back to the early 20th century and was developed to create the ideal fighting dog.
+I was surprised to see the Dogo Argentino listed as a newcomer since the breed dates back to the early 20th century.

 Barbet